 If you're like the 90% of American who have yet to switch to solar, you're paying too much for electricity.
-Between 2005 and 2015, residential electricity prices increased by 34%, and they continue to rise at an accelerating pace.
+Between 2005 and 2015, residential electricity prices, and they continue to rise at an accelerating pace.

 That means there's no time like the present to switch to solar, which could save you anywhere from 10-70% on electricity costs.